emilf/GameSuspender/README.md

 # Note
 * The project in the solution called 'Target' is just a test application that the suspender starts when you start it via Visual studio.
 * Don't judge me on the code quality.
 It's a hack that was never intended to be released to the public.
-If I work on this some more, I'll make it pretty
+If I work on this some more, I'll make it pretty.